-Tier II PMAs are potential projects for the GSAs to implement based on an evaluation of which 551 are most likely to be effective and technically and financially feasible.
-The GSAs will finalize the 552 evaluation and prioritization of these PMAs during the first 6 months of GSP implementation.
-553 Based on this evaluations, the highest priority PMAs will be scheduled for near-term initiation 554 and implementation (2022-2027) by individual agencies, while others will be designated as 555 needing feasibility studies or pilot projects that will be implemented over the first five years of 556 GSP implementation.
-It is also possible that a PMA will be determined to be infeasible or not 557 558 beneficial.
+Tier II PMAs are potential projects for the GSAs to implement based on an evaluation of which are most likely to be effective and technically and financially feasible.
+The GSAs will work to evaluate and prioritize these PMAs during the first year of GSP implementation.
+Based on these evaluations, the highest priority PMAs will be scheduled for near-term initiation and implementation (2022-2027) by individual agencies, while others will be designated as needing feasibility studies or pilot projects that will be implemented over the first five years of GSP implementation.
+It is also possible that a PMA will be determined to be infeasible or not beneficial.
 Where found feasible and effective, these PMAs will be advanced to further design.
-Where funding exists these PMAs will be scheduled as part to the GSP implementation.
-As 559 noted, the prioritization and more specific plan for PMA implementation will be one of the initial 560 tasks taken on in February 2022 under GSP implementation.
-561
+Where funding exists these PMAs will be scheduled as part of the GSP implementation.
+As noted, the prioritization and more specific plan for PMA implementation and grant applications will be one of the initial tasks taken on in February 2022 under GSP implementation.

-TheTier II Potential PMAs are identified in Table 4.2.71-1.
+The Tier II Potential PMAs are identified in Table 4.3-1.
 Project descriptions are provided for each of the identified Tier II PMAs.
 The level of detail depends on the status of the PMA.
-Where possible, PMA descriptions include information under §354.42 and §354.44 of the SGMA regulations.
+Where possible, PMA descriptions include information under §354.42 and §354.44 of the SGMA regulations